samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   MaraDNS-specific format, e.g. `2001-0db8-0f00-0ba4 00__00__00__2020`
 * `logLevel`: If this is set, more information will be logged and passed to Lua scripts which can be used for debugging purposes.
 This can have a value between 0 and 10; higher values result in more logging.
+If `logLevel` has a value of 0, log messages generated with `coDNS.log` are buffered and will not immediately be visible; if `logLevel` has a value more than 0, `coDNS.log` messages are immediately flushed (unbuffered).